ssandoval16/psy120l-final-report/README.md

   width = 7,
   height = 5
 )
 The created figures were exported to the figures/ folder to be kept for further use in manuscript, poster, or repository materials concerning this study.

 Results Summary
-The primary analyses tested whether mood condition, emotional affect group, and their interaction predicted mood-congruent word memory performance.
-Across the free recall and recognition performance ANOVA models, neither mood condition nor emotional affect group were statistically significant in predicting mood-congruent word memory performance.
-Participants did not significantly differ in free recall memory scores or recognition accuracy scores in regards of either mood induction or emotional affect intensity.

-The interaction between music conditioning and emotional affect group was not statistically significant, indicating that the effect of music conditioning on mood-congruent word memory did not meaningfully differ across levels of emotional affect intensity.
-The estimated means and interaction plots shown above provide the full model output and visualize the pattern of results for each outcome.
+The main analyses examined whether mood-congruent word memory performance was predicted by mood condition, emotional affect group, and their combination.
+Neither the emotional affect group nor the mood condition were statistically significant in predicting mood-congruent word memory performance across the free recall and recognition performance ANOVA models.
+Regarding mood induction or emotional affect intensity, there was no significant difference between the participants free recall memory scores or recognition accuracy scores.
+The effect of music exposure on mood-congruent word memory did not significantly vary across emotional affect intensity levels, as seen by the lack of statistical significance in the interaction between the emotional affect group and music conditioning.
+The complete model output and the pattern of results for each outcome are displayed in the estimated means and interaction plots above.
 Reproducibility Information
 This section contains the version of R, operating system, and the package versions used to provide this report, with the inclusion of this information aiming to help others easily identify the software used to portray the analyses provided.
 Show code

 sessionInfo()

 R version 4.6.0 (2026-04-24)
 Platform: aarch64-apple-darwin23